simlun/socializer/README.md

 -------

 - A minimization problem
 - Minimize the total `social distance` between all pairs of people, accumulated over all participations.

 Todo's
 ------

-- Different people attending different events (participation)
+- Merge sets of people from all different input fields into the people input field.
+(People first seen when adding them to a group are also shown on the People page).
-- Grouping of people (affects seating)
+- Removing people from the People page removes them from events and groups.
 - Different table types:
     - Classic rectangular 2-sided
     - Rectangular 4-sided